Documentación para MQL5: InfoInteger / Biblioteca estándar

 prop_id

-[in] ID de la propiedad de tipo integer (valor de la enumeración ENUM_DEAL_PROPERTY_INTEGER).
+[in] ID de la propiedad de tipo integer (valor de la enumeración ENUM_POSITION_PROPERTY_INTEGER).

 var